 Augmented Reality: Exponential Technologies in the Smart Factory

-We live in the era of the Cyber-Physic Interfaces (CPI), and without a doubt Augmented Reality (AR) is one of the man-computer-machine interfaces with the greatest potential for development and high impact on the efficiency of manufacturing.
-Together with robots and 3D-printing, AR will configure the Smart Factory of the Future.
+We live in the era of Cyber-Physical Interfaces (CPI), and without a doubt Augmented Reality (AR) is one of the man-computer-machine interfaces with the greatest potential for development and high impact on the efficiency of manufacturing.
+Together, with robots and 3D-printing, AR will configure the Smart Factory of the Future.
 What makes AR interesting is that it sees the human as the driver of the operation, increasing its potential.
 Hence the name of Augmented reality.

-Augmented Reality is an extension of Virtual Reality, where the user, the Internet of Things and the computer interact in real time by adding layers of virtual information over a live camera feed into a headset display or through any other smart device, giving the user the ability to view three-dimensional images the physical environment -real- and with the digital -virtual-, creating a Mixed Reality.
+Augmented Reality is an extension of Virtual Reality, where the user, the Internet of Things and the computer interact in real time by adding layers of virtual information over a live camera feed into a headset display or through any other smart device.
+This gives the user the ability to view three-dimensional images of the physical environment (real) and with the digital (virtual) creating a Mixed Reality.
 According Gartner “Augmented reality is the real-time use of information in the form of text, graphics, audio and other virtual enhancements integrated with real-world objects.
 It is this “real world” element that differentiates AR from virtual reality.
 AR integrates and adds value to the user’s interaction with the real world, versus a simulation.”

 While the origins of the concept go back few decades, even a hundred years for some stereoscopic engines, the technology became popular with its use in Video Games (1995, Nintendo Virtual Boy) and the appearance of Google Glasses (2012).
 While the success of Google Glasses was doubtful, due to its early release in a consumer market where the technology was not yet mature, and the annoying feature of heating up and become uncomfortable to the head.
 Google learned from this experience and redirected its product to the B2B market, through Google Glass Enterprise, which allowed many companies -among them mine- to be able to consider the use of the AR in the factory.
 Over time, the exponential development of technology, computer power, and its increasingly affordable price have helped many companies develop products and solutions designed for production environments.
 According to a study recently published by Singularity University and Deloitte, the Interfaces VR/AR/MR market will reach $163B in 2021, with 100 million units sold same year.
 IDC forecasted a market $209.2B in 2022, 14% engineering applications (Woodside Capital Partners; Goldman Sachs).